theartofquirky/theartofquirky.github.io/FOSS-cleanse.md

-# Replace commonly used proprietary applications with free and open source alternatives, to free yourself from evil corporations!
+# Replace commonly used proprietary applications with free and open source alternatives!

-## Google Drive
+## Cloud storage / Google Drive
-* I store all my files on a `FreeNAS` home server and synchronise photos and other files with other devices using `syncthing`
+* I store all my files on a `FreeNAS` home server and sync them with other devices using `syncthing`
 * You can run `syncthing` either on a virtual machine or on a jail on your server.
-For the jail option you can just install `syncthing` from the list of available plugins;
+* For the jail option you can just install `syncthing` from the list of available plugins;
 * Another option is to run a `Nextcloud` jail on your `FreeNAS` server.
 There is an android app available which allows you to link it with your mobile phone.
-The only downside is that it is a bit complicated to set it up over the internet, but it is still a really good option for synchronising when you are on your home network.
+It is a bit complicated to set up over the internet, and less safe.
+I prefer to use it for syncing documents to my phone over my home network.

 ## Google Photos
 Same as above.
 You can even set up `syncthing` on a Raspberry Pi if you don't want to set up a bulky pc as your home server.
-You can sync across multiple devices and you can even set up a special share folder with your extended family.
-You can keep it easy for them and connent the Pi to their TV so they can easily see the files you share.
+You can sync across multiple devices and you can even set up a share folder with your extended family.
+Keep it easy for them and get a second RPi for

 ## Microsoft Word / Excel / Powerpoint
 MS Office is pretty good for productivity, however `LibreOffice` is a more than good enough alternative for home use and even pretty good for the most part for work.
 Honestly if you are creating simple documents, this is all you need.